Wincheap: Landscape

 Wincheap's apple and pear orchards and ancient public footpaths provide views of Canterbury Cathedral from the south of the city.
 The footpaths form part of the Canterbury Middle Ring trail.

+The area is rich in biodiversity with several endangered species of bird such as the Eurasian starling and the common linnet foraging among the trees.
+Tree roundels in the fields off Stuppington Lane provide important habitat for birds and insects.

 Cooper's Pit, on the edge of the area, is a fine example of inland Upper Chalk and is protected as a Regionally Important Geological Site.

+Local amenities

+There are 60 allotments off Norfolk Road.

+There is a play park on Wincheap, a play area off Hollow Lane and smaller playgrounds at Chineham Way, Nunnery Fields, and Manor Court Flats.
+A five-a-side kick about area was created at the top of Lime Kiln Road for the children of Wincheap and South Canterbury in 1994.

 Education

 Wincheap has three schools: Wincheap Foundation Primary School on Hollow Lane; The Orchard Foundation Special School on Cambridge Road; and St Nicholas's School, a school for children with profound and multiple learning difficulties, on Holm Oak Close.

-Industrial Estate
+Industrial estate

 The Wincheap Industrial Estate is a trading park, which runs parallel to Wincheap.
 In 1996, it was extended to include a retail park and a park and ride near the A28/A2 junction.
 A footpath behind the industrial estate runs alongside the River Stour and is accessible via the Horses and Goats Tunnel.